Personal Care and Relationships

 When considering the placement (or ongoing placement) of children over the age of 13, managers must assess the risk of sexual relationships developing and should ensure strategies are in place to reduce or prevent these risks if they are likely to be exploitative or abusive.

-Where children aged 13 - 18 are placed together with no identified risk of exploitative or abusive behaviour, carers must monitor any developing relationships, sensitively but positively discouraging children from engaging in under-age sexual relationships.
+Where children aged 13 - 18 are placed together with no identified risk of exploitative or abusive behaviour, carers/ residential staff must monitor any developing relationships, sensitively but positively discouraging children from engaging in under-age sexual relationships.

-Carers should be mindful of their duty to consider the overall welfare of children, and this may mean recognising that illegal activity is taking place and working to minimise risks and consequences.
-If there is any suspicion that a child is in an abusive or exploitative relationship, it must be discussed with the child's social worker who will consider what further action is required under the West Yorkshire Consortium Safeguarding and Children Procedures.
+Overall, carers/ residential staff should be mindful of their duty to consider the overall welfare of children, and this may mean recognising that illegal activity is taking place and working to minimise risks and consequences.
+If there is any suspicion that a child is engaging in illegal behaviour, it must be discussed with the child's social worker who will consider what further action is required under the Safeguarding Children Procedures.

 Any actions taken in this respect will be subject to consultation and must be addressed in Placement Plans.

-Should carers suspect that children are in a sexual relationship, they should:
+Should carers/ residential staff suspect that children are engaging in sexual relationships, they should:

 - Ensure the basic safety of all the children concerned;